Dead by Daylight: List

 a.Chapters which were at one point removed for purchase.
-Players who purchased the characters before the chapter's removal were able to continue playing the characters in game.
-The Stranger Things chapter was returned to the game on November 6, 2023.
+Players who purchased the characters before the chapter's removal were able to continue playing the characters in game, although associated maps were removed from all modes.
+The Stranger Things chapter was made unavailable with its removal on November 17, 2021, before ultimately being returned to the game on November 6, 2023, with the Hellraiser and Halloween chapters being unavailable since their respective removals on April 4, 2025, and January 19, 2026.

 b.The Raccoon City Police Station map was introduced in the Resident Evil chapter.
 With the release of the Resident Evil: Project W chapter, it was permanently replaced with two separate maps which split the original map into its East and West halves.

 c.The Shelter Woods map was introduced with the release of the game in 2016.
 However, with the release of the Tools of Torment chapter, the map was redesigned with a new landmark, The Hunting Camp, being added to the map.
 This landmark is modeled after The Skull Merchant's background lore and is featured in chapter's marketing materials.

 d.Although it was initially announced that the Doomed Course would have an accompanying new map, ultimately no map released with the chapter.
 Instead, the Lake Ormond Mine (Ormond) map was released two weeks after the chapter as part of the annual winter event.